Ontica/Empiria.Fintech/Core/README.md

-﻿# Empiria Insurer Core Module
+﻿# Empiria Insurtech Core Module

-This is the core module of the Empiria Insurer System.
+This is the core module of the Empiria Insurtech System.

 Contains general purporse domain classes, types an services.